An Approachable Tech Brand

-Once we were feeling good on the overall direction, we cascaded the styles to our PDF one-sheets, product “explainer” videos, and brochures and swag for events.
+Once we were feeling good on the overall direction, we cascaded the styles to our PDF one-sheets, product “explainer” videos, bifold brochure, and swag for events.

 Custom art quickly emerged as an important tool to inform a unique voice, but also to break out of a dependency on stock photos (wherever possible).
 This meant I had the pleasure to create each of these images, and more:

 After years of only being able to use white and blue, we moved out into the full spectrum, anchoring color use on a lively magenta and bright white.

 After agreement on our primary logo design from Andrew, I expanded it for use wherever we might need.

 Rebranding afforded a chance to rename our existing products (and ideas for the 2 new pieces of software then being developed), which lent some character to each software.
 Scholar is the core learning software, Poet the Content Management System (CMS) to create a course, I.Q. the analytics portal to see how your course is going, and the newest in the gang is Learn I.O. – simply a better Learning Management System (LMS) for automatically enrolling users and delivering the Scholar courses to your team.